M-o-a-T/moat-kv/docs/source/command_line.rst

    To retry a failure immediately, simply use ``--time now``.

-.. program:: distkv client internal
+.. program:: moat.kv client internal

-Subcommand for viewing and modifying the internal state of a DistKV server.
+Subcommand for viewing and modifying the internal state of a MoaT-KV server.

-.. program:: distkv client internal dump
+.. program:: moat.kv client internal dump

-This command emits DistKV's internal state.
+This command emits MoaT-KV's internal state.

-The output is comparable to ``distkv client data dump -rd_``, but for internal data.
+The output is comparable to ``moat.kv client data dump -rd_``, but for internal data.

 .. option:: <path> …

-   Path prefix for DistKV's internal data structure.
+   Path prefix for MoaT-KV's internal data structure.

-.. program:: distkv client internal state
+.. program:: moat.kv client internal state

-This command queries the internal state of a DistKV server.
+This command queries the internal state of a MoaT-KV server.

 All lists of ``tick`` values are sorted and consist of either single entries, or ``[begin,end)`` tuples, i.e. the starting value is part of the